Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 ## Computed properties

 Oftentimes, the value or state of a property depends on the values or states of other properties or objects.
-For example, the value of the *UnitPrice* property may depend on the selected product, and the value of *Line Total* property may be calculated as a formula based on the values of the *Quantity*, *UnitPrice* and *Discount* properties.
+For example, the value of the *UnitPrice* property may depend on the selected product, and the value of the *Line Total* property may be calculated as a formula based on the values of the *Quantity*, *UnitPrice* and *Discount* properties.

-You can always create a set of listeners that listen to the changes in other properties or objects, and recalculate the value or state of your property accordingly.
+You can always create a set of listeners that listen to the changes in other properties or objects and recalculate the value or state of your property accordingly.
 While this could be the most straightforward way, it’s not the simplest or the most natural one.
 Adding all these property listeners that recalculate values of other properties can get very tedious.

 And even after you add them all, you will have a hard time understanding how each computed property is calculated.
 You also need to be very careful when changing any of the calculations to make sure you add new listeners for any additional properties that the computed value uses, and remove the listeners for the properties that it no longer depends on.